Square Footage Calculator

 How many square feet are in a square yard?

-How much extra material should I buy?
+How much extra flooring or tile should I buy?

 Related calculators